greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Removed the always active CaptureForm, which resulted in greenshot not "recovering" when a capture caused an exception.
 * Improved the auto-capture mode to honor some settings better
 * Synchronized the selected language to the plugins
+* Fixed installer issues on Windows 8, Greenshot can be used on Windows 8.
+Although there are still has some small issues with the Windows 8 Release Preview but this most likely are Microsoft bugs.

 0.8.1 Build 1483